fsythw/ip/docs/README.md

 ## List your tasks

-You can get a complete list of your tasks by typing the command:
+You can get a complete list of your tasks:

 Example: `list`